MukulSoul/grunt-svn-custom-tag/README.md

 If true, the specified files will be sought from the working copy.
 Otherwise, the files will be taken from the SVN source.
 This feature is useful when wishing to tag generated files, which are not typically stored in the SVN, e.g. CSS or minified Javascript files.

+### options.customVersion

+Type: `String`

+Default: `null`

+If specified, then the given version will be used as the next version for creating tag.
+This must be the valid version.
+If the specified version alread exist, then next action will depend on `options.overwrite` option.

 ## Tagged Folder Structure

 When creating a new snapshot, the existing tagged folders are scanned to identify the latest stored version (providing the bump starting point).
 Once the bump type is known, a new folder under the tag root is added, and the specified files imported.
 See below for an example.